Amateur Photographer verdict

 It started out at around $1,250 / £1,300 for the body only when it was launched, but is now around $1000 / £1000.
 This is a welcome price drop in a climate that has seen most prices increasing but reflects the fact that the D7500 uses relatively old technology and has been around for a little while.

-Judged on its own merits it’s still a fine camera, however, even today.
-At first it suffered in comparison with the 24MP Nikon D7200, which was cheaper and in some ways more appealing, but now the D7200 is discontinued, leaving the Nikon D7500 as one of the few DSLRs still sold new.
+Judged on its own merits, however, it’s remains a fine camera to this day.
+At first it suffered in comparison with the 24MP Nikon D7200, which was cheaper and more appealing in some ways, but with the D7200 now discontinued, it leaves the Nikon D7500 as one of the few DSLRs still sold new.

 Rivals for the Nikon D7500 include the Canon EOS 90D, which is more expensive but also more advanced, and various Pentax DSLRs including the Pentax KF.